Defective Dodge and Chrysler Sliding Door Locks

 The door locks in 2013 to 2018 Dodge Grand Caravan and Chrysler Town & Country models are under investigation by the National Highway Traffic Administration (NHTSA).
 The sliding door locks in these Dodge and Chrysler models have failed to lock and unlock properly, forcing some passengers to exit unsafely and increasing the likelihood of doors opening while driving.
 Failure of these door locks could even make these Dodge and Chrysler models a target for theft.
-If you are the owner of a 2013 to 2018 Dodge Grand Caravan or Chrysler Town & Country and are concerned about your door locks failing or they already have, contact the Product Liability attorneys at McCune Wright Arevalo, LLP, today!
+If you are the owner of a 2013 to 2018 Dodge Grand Caravan or Chrysler Town & Country and are concerned about your door locks failing or they already have, contact the Product Liability attorneys at McCune Law Group, today!

 Have your Dodge or Chrysler Sliding Door Locks Failed?